 - Massachusetts residents who have medaled in Archery at the Olympic Games;

-- Massachusetts residents who have medaled in FITA World Championships;
+- Massachusetts residents who have medaled in WA/FITA World Championships;

 - Pay the required dues as set by the membership.